-We are a non-departmental public body accountable to Chris Grayling, MP, Secretary of State at the Ministry of Justice (MoJ).
+We are a non-departmental public body accountable to the Secretary of State at the Ministry of Justice (MoJ), The Rt Hon David Lidington MP.
 We work within the strategic objectives agreed by our sponsor department and contribute to wider government objectives relating to children.

 We are the largest employer of social workers in England.

 Interested in Cafcass and our work with children and families?
 Sign up to our monthly newsletter